 Accelerated Bachelor's/Master's Degree in Crime & Justice Studies

-This dual-degree program is open to sociology majors enrolled in the crime & justice concentration.
+This dual-degree program is open to Criminal Justice majors and Sociology majors with at least two CJU electives.
 You’ll take two graduate-level courses in your senior year and then complete your graduate studies in a fifth year (full-time)—saving both time and tuition.

 Your graduate courses will enhance the knowledge and skills you gained as an undergraduate.
-You’ll be able to explore the field of crime and justice more deeply with a concentration in victim advocacy or youth, crime and justice.
-And you’ll also get firsthand experience in the field with our internship courses.
+You’ll be able to explore the field of crime and justice more deeply with a concentration in victim advocacy or youth, crime, and justice.
+You’ll also get firsthand experience in the field with our internship courses.

 Admission & Degree Requirements

-This program is designed to provide an accelerated path for undergraduate psychology majors at Suffolk to obtain a master’s degree in crime and justice studies more quickly and at a reduced cost.
+This program is designed to provide an accelerated path for undergraduate Criminal Justice and Sociology majors to obtain a Master’s degree in Crime & Justice studies quickly and at a reduced cost.
 Students benefit from the experience of a smooth transition from undergraduate to graduate study in a familiar environment; many will be able to continue research with faculty mentors.

-- Nomination by a member of the Sociology Department faculty
+- Nomination by a member of the Sociology and Criminal Justice Department faculty

 - Junior class standing